Diagrammatic quantum Monte Carlo toward the calculation of transport properties in disordered semiconductors: RESULTS AND DISCUSSION

 \subsection{Model Hamiltonian}

 In this section, we systematically examine the validity and performance of the proposed method.
 To this end, we adopt a single-band molecular chain model involving various kinds of disorders.
+Results for the two-dimensional case can be found in the Supplementary Material.
 In real space, the four components of the total Hamiltonian \Eq{htot} are given by

 separately, and the current operator is